kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *some teams are not very cooperative*
 * *fractured organization*

-### NO TEAM SPIRIT
+### LACK OF TEAM SPIRIT
-> Organization's culture is perceived as not fostering team spirit.
-There is a lack of collaboration and teamwork skills are not valued.
-Employees do not care to help each other and do not see any point in cooperating.
+> Employees perceive organization’s culture as not fostering team spirit.
+Collaboration is lacking and teamwork skills are not valued.
+Employees do not readily cooperate nor see the value in doing so.

 __Exemplary statements reported by employees:__